tkush/arlo-false-alarms/README.md

 The approach presented here is advantageous in that it can be applied to a different camera feed without any modifications to the code since the basic idea remains the same irrespective of where the camera is pointed or what the lighting conditions are.

 Feel free to post comments/fork this repo or just drop me a line!

+### Pre-requisites to run
+This code was developed and tested using the following:
+* Python 3.5.2
+* OpenCV 3.1.0
+* SciKit Image 0.12.3
+You're probably best using the same or higher versions :)

 ### TO-DO
 - [x] Upload the final code to repo